$$$ (US $20,000 to $50,000 per house) Cost Level

 Innovation Gallery

 This project was implemented in a municipal collective center in Guayaquil, providing assistance to migrant and local populations in need of accommodation.
 The solution involved infrastructure upgrades integrating low-environmental-impact construction techniques.
 These cooling systems are based on the principles of passive architecture and low energy-consumption technologies to mitigate heat stress by reducing ambient temperatures within the building.
-To further enhance climate resilience and minimize energy consumption, photovoltaic systems were installed, alongside the installation of vertical gardens on the external walls and the use of native bamboo on external walls and windows to mitigate solar radiation and regulate interior temperatures.
+To further enhance climate resilience and minimize energy consumption, photovoltaic systems were installed alongside vertical gardens on the external walls and native bamboo on external walls and windows to mitigate solar radiation and regulate interior temperatures.

-The project specifically targets hazards associated with the coastal location, including heatwaves and heavy rainfall events during the rainy season.
-To address these challenges, rainwater harvesting systems were integrated into the shelter’s design.
-These systems not only contribute to water conservation efforts but also serve to mitigate risks of localized flooding, particularly in the exterior areas surrounding the collective shelter
+The project specifically targets hazards associated with the coastal location, including heat waves and heavy rainfall events during the rainy season.
+Rainwater harvesting systems were integrated into the shelter’s design to address these challenges.
+These systems contribute to water conservation efforts and mitigate risks of localized flooding, particularly in the exterior areas surrounding the collective shelter.

 How do these features work?